wanghaisheng/responsive-landing-page-starter/content/blog/en/connecting-voice-calls-to-an-amazon-lex-bot.md

 ## Prerequisites

-To perform the actions outlined in the following steps you will need an Amazon Web Services account.
+To perform the actions outlined in the following steps, you will need an Amazon Web Services account.
 If you don't have one, you can [create one](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=header_signup) before getting started.

 <sign-up number></sign-up>